 New Florence is a tiny borough located in the state of Pennsylvania.
 With a population of 666 people and two constituent neighborhoods, New Florence is the 876th largest community in Pennsylvania.
 Much of the housing stock in New Florence was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, New Florence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Florence are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, New Florence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Florence is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Florence who work in sales jobs (17.14%), office and administrative support (11.79%), and food service (7.50%).
+There are especially a lot of people living in New Florence who work in sales jobs (16.23%), office and administrative support (12.66%), and food service (9.74%).

-Overall, New Florence’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+New Florence’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small borough, New Florence does not have a public transit system used by locals to get to and from work.
+New Florence is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in New Florence in 2010 was $20,445, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $81,780 for a family of four.
+The per capita income in New Florence in 2010 was $19,202, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,808 for a family of four.
 However, New Florence contains both very wealthy and poor people as well.

 The people who call New Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Florence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Florence include Irish, English, Italian, and Swedish.
+Important ancestries of people in New Florence include Irish, Italian, English, and Polish.

 The most common language spoken in New Florence is English.
 Other important languages spoken here include Spanish and Portuguese.